 Joist membrane can minimize this risk, but it is still a disadvantage of the design.

 The stairs are a different issue with inconsistency between treads and the deck.
-The treads nosing being decking but the deck edge fascia boardOpens in a new tab..
+The treads nosing being decking but the deck edge fascia board.

 Along with the inconsistency is wear.
 Decking is designed to be walked on.
 Fascia is not.
 Fascia material is thinner and does not have the structural strength to support regular foot traffic.
 Resulting in the edge of the fascia to wear down prematurely or break off.